 This policy applies to information held about customers and possible future customers, suppliers and possible future suppliers, contacts and all other people we hold information about.
 By ‘information’ we mean personal and financial information about you that we collect, use, share and store.
-This may include your name, date of birth, address, contact information, financial information, car information, details about your health and lifestyle, employment details and device identifiers including internet protocol (IP) address and vehicle details.
+This may include your name, date of birth, address, contact information, financial information, credit rating, car information, and device identifiers including internet protocol (IP) address and mobile device ID.
 It includes information about any other Carmoola products and services (or products and services provided by our partners) you currently have, you’ve applied for or you’ve had in the past.

 We collect, use, share and store information about you to provide you with the services you have asked us for and to share information with you about services that may be of interest to you.